The Medici Archive Project Fellowships 2026-2027

 All application material must be submitted in English.

-For further information, contact Federico Giglio: education@medici.org.
+For further information, contact Dr. Federico Giglio: education@medici.org.

 Although MAP is actively engaged with the digitalization of this vitally significant (yet still only minimally explored) archival collection, we strongly believe in the critical value of direct access to original documents.
 Most importantly, MAP understands the necessity to open its scholarship and resources to a wider audience.
 It is for this reason that we provide pre-doctoral and graduate students from diverse disciplines – the next generation of scholars – with the opportunity to have exposure to original source materials.
 Size, texture, context and the relation of objects on recto and verso of a folio are all elements that are lost through digitization, but that can potentially impact our understanding and interpretation of documents and their content.
 For this reason, MAP provides fellowships for graduate and pre- doctoral students to join MAP for a set period of time to undertake specialized research on-site at the Archivio di Stato in Florence.